mjgs/mjgs.github.io/recommendations.md

 >
 > A definite asset to have on our workflow project.

-Darren subsequently has held Director / Co-owner, CTO and CEO positions at companies including DAO Media Systems (UK), Yapku (HK), KSN Systems (HK & NZ) and KidsSafetyNet (HK)
+Darren has subsequently held Director / Co-owner, CTO and CEO positions at companies including DAO Media Systems (UK), Yapku (HK), KSN Systems (HK & NZ) and KidsSafetyNet (HK)

 [Matt Rountree](https://www.linkedin.com/mwlite/in/matt-rowntree-0110412) - I worked with Matt at [Signiant](https://www.signiant.com) where he was Senior Solutions Architect

 > I worked on the same team as Mark while at Signiant and mentored him on some of his early projects.
 I found him inquisitive, innovative, intelligent and diligent.
 It was pleasure to work with him.

-Matt subsequently was an Independant Consultant / Media Workflow Architect, and then held Senior Software Engineer roles at companies including the [National Football League (NFL)](https://en.m.wikipedia.org/wiki/National_Football_League) and [Zixi](https://zixi.com)
+Matt has subsequently been an Independant Consultant / Media Workflow Architect, and held Senior Software Engineer roles at companies including the [National Football League (NFL)](https://en.m.wikipedia.org/wiki/National_Football_League) and [Zixi](https://zixi.com)

 [Henry van der Beek](https://www.linkedin.com/mwlite/in/ninhenzo64) - I worked with Henry at [Jim Henson's Creature Shop (UK)](https://en.m.wikipedia.org/wiki/Jim_Henson%27s_Creature_Shop), which was part of the [Jim Henson Company](https://en.m.wikipedia.org/wiki/The_Jim_Henson_Company), where he was System Administrator

 > I worked with Mark at Jim Henson's Creature Shop where we were both on the sys admin team, running the helpdesk.
 It was a pretty hectic atmosphere, a lot of production pressure and tight deadlines but Mark was great at keeping it all together, working with the team and the artists - he was very dedicated to getting the job done.
 There was a lot of liaising with different departments: software/developers, production, 2d/3d artists - he's great at keeping everyone together and on the same page.
 Our work involved a lot of bash and python, managing a lot of workstations and render farm nodes, and making sure the farm was always fully optimised.
 We worked on some great projects, some crazy creatures with some cool artwork and I would thoroughly recommend him as a colleague and friend.

-Henry subsequently held Technical Director and Senior Technical Director roles at several renouned feature film VFX facilities including [Framestore (UK)](https://en.m.wikipedia.org/wiki/Framestore), [Method Studios (US)](https://en.m.wikipedia.org/wiki/Method_Studios) and animation production studio [Psyop (US)](https://en.m.wikipedia.org/wiki/Psyop_(company))
+Henry has subsequently held Technical Director and Senior Technical Director roles at several renouned feature film VFX facilities including [Framestore (UK)](https://en.m.wikipedia.org/wiki/Framestore), [Method Studios (US)](https://en.m.wikipedia.org/wiki/Method_Studios) and animation production studio [Psyop (US)](https://en.m.wikipedia.org/wiki/Psyop_(company))